tusharsadhwani/blog/src/pages/post/cursed-for.md

   instead -- one that takes in three arguments.
 I went with `_for(x, y, z)`.

-  For the `for` to be a block, I needed a generic block kind of statement, one that allows us to put arbitrary code inside it: so I close a `with` block:
+  For the `for` to be a block, I needed a generic block kind of statement, one that allows us to put arbitrary code inside it: so I chose a `with` block:
   `with` blocks can be customized with `__enter__` and `__exit__`.

 - The second problem is much bigger: The original `for` loop syntax takes in